Resources to Minister Effectively During the Global Pandemic

 Practical Conversation Guide

-As federal and state guidelines are changing from quarantine and shelter-in-place to reengagement with businesses and communities, it is imperative to understand that the world has changed significantly.
+As federal, state, and local guidelines continue to change, it is imperative to understand that the world has changed significantly.
 The church has changed, as well, with respect to how we worship, equip, and, above all, make disciples.

 As government “orders” were peeled back like layers of an onion, so implementation strategies for returning to public gatherings,

 church events, and public worship will experience a “rolling out” of guidelines.
 Some states should anticipate different guidelines county by county.

 It is critical for churches to begin preparing now for the return of on-campus activities.
 A plan should include several dynamics including spiritual, leadership, and personal goals.